seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 author-link: "#"
 #author-image: "{{ site.baseurl }}/images/authors/sarahse.jpg"
 date: 2017-01-20
-categories: [Mobile Application Development with Xamarin]
+categories: [Mobile Application Development with Xamarin, Mobile DevOps]
 color: "blue"
 #image: "{{ site.baseurl }}/images/CCC.png" #should be ~350px tall
 excerpt: Microsoft teamed up with Choice Customer Care to streamline the process of patients requesting help in hospital emergency rooms via a web-based API and a Xamarin.Forms cross-platform mobile application.
 This article describes the development process and the outcomes.